theovergrownnetwork/theovergrownnetwork/README.md

 hello!! i mainly go by lyra but go by a ton of other names! im often on ponytown due to it being my comfort game, so this github is gonna be mainly ponytown information

-he/him transneutral lesbian, along with multiple xenos, if you think that is invalid, please do research and educate yourself!
+he/him transneutral nonbinary gendervoid femme-presenting lesbian, along with multiple xenos, if you think that is invalid, please do research and educate yourself! (some links that i finda good resource: https://enbysbians.carrd.co/ + https://lesboyguide.carrd.co/ , but please do research if you are still confused!)

 honduran-american, i speak english and spanish and am currently trying to learn russian!